 They have air-conditioned cars, offer wifi, and are very responsive.
 You give a deposit before the trip then pay the driver in cash the day of arrival.
 You can pay them in euros or dirhams.
 It’s the pricier way to go, but I can assure you that the extra splurge is worth it in Morocco.

 The other option to get to Chefchaouen from Tangier is to take a local “petit” taxi.
 With petits, you’ll need to negotiate a price and the cars are not well maintained.
 You’ll then get dropped off at a halfway point because petit taxis cannot leave the city limits.
-In this new city, you’ll need to get a different taxi (negotiate again) and take that all the way to Chefchaouen.
+In this new city, you’ll need to get a different taxi (negotiate again) and take that to Chefchaouen.
 No thanks, right?

 Since there are no cars allowed inside the old town, our riad host came to pick us up from our taxi drop off.
 I couldn’t wait to explore.
 I was so excited to finally be in this beautiful blue city.